bigmlcom/python/docs/index.rst

 has been **deprecated** because this environment does not longer exist.
-The existing resources that were previously created in this environment have been moved to an especial project in the now unique ``Production Environment``, so this flag is no longer needed to work with them.
+The existing resources that were previously created in this environment have been moved to a special project in the now unique ``Production Environment``, so this flag is no longer needed to work with them.

 Quick Start